 Update 01/26/2022: We reshot our 'In Use Picture' since the initial one didn't have the input tray fully extended.

 The Brother MFC-J1205W doesn't have a display screen, but there are five buttons with a set of LED lights that indicate the current settings or when the corresponding function is in operation.
 The paper button sets the paper size and paper tray settings, and the Wi-Fi button adjusts the Wi-Fi connectivity.
 You can press the 'Mono' and 'Color' Copy buttons at the same time to start scanning in either black and white or color, depending on the currently set scan setting.

 The Brother MFC-J1205W uses Brother's proprietary INKvestment Tank ink system, which uses expanded-capacity ink cartridges together with internal ink storage tanks.
+It prints significantly more pages than a printer with traditional cartridges, like the Epson WorkForce WF-2850.
 You can easily access the ink cartridges on the front right side, and the printer doesn't need to be on to replace the cartridges.

 The Brother MFC-J1205W has passable scanning features.
 There's only a flatbed scanner, but the scan resolution and color depth should capture fine details when digitizing photos.
 The scan lid's hinges also raise slightly for scanning thicker items like magazines.
 There's also an interpolated scan resolution feature that goes up to 19,200 DPI, which should result in an extremely high-detailed, crisp image.
 Unfortunately, since there's no automatic document feeder, it'll take a long time to scan multi-page documents.

 If you're looking for an INKvestment Tank printer with better scanning features, consider the Brother MFC-J4335DW.